Add the release PGP keys:

 sudo apt-get install syncthing

-Then we configure Syncthing to run as a service by creating a systemd service file with the command sudo vi /etc/systemd/system/syncthing@.service and the following content:
+Then we configure Syncthing to run as a service by creating a systemd service file with the command sudo vi /etc/systemd/system/syncthing@.service

 [Unit]